DevendraVasantKatuke/interview/Songs.md

     -   Zombie
     -   Ode To My Family
     -   Linger
+-	The Doors
+	-	Riders on the Storm
 -	THE FLIRTS
 	-	Helpless
 -	The Freshmen
 	-	The Verve Pipe
 -	The Jets
 	-	Make It Real
+-	The Journeymen
+	-	500 miles
 -   The Marías
     -   I Don't Know You
     -   Baby One More Time
+-	The Midnight
+	-	Synthetic
+	-	Light Years (feat.
+Nikki Flores)
 -   The Paper Kites
     -   Steal My Heart Away (https://youtu.be/VR11Hs9a36Y)
+	-	Electric Indigo
 -   The Rasmus
     -   October & April
     -   Livin' in a World Without You